kindone/cppproptest/doc/StatefulTesting.md

     });

     auto actionListGen = actionListGenOf<MyVector>(pushBackGen, popBackGen, weightedGen<SimpleAction<MyVector>>(clearGen, 0.1));
-    // actionListGenOf is a `oneOf` generator that can take weights, so you can reduce rate of generation of `clear()` actions with a weight
+    // actionListGenOf is an `oneOf` generator that can take weights, so you can adjust rate of generation of an action with a weight
     //    auto actionListGen = actionListGenOf<MyVector>(pushBackGen, popBackGen, weightedGen<SimpleAction<MyVector>>(clearGen, 0.1));
     auto prop = statefulProperty<MyVector>(just<MyVector>([]() { return MyVector(); }), actionListGen);
     // Tests massive cases with randomly generated action sequences